 All of which is to say I’ve found I’m better off using zone focusing techniques than trying to adjust aperture and focus on the fly.
 I’ve taken the time to carefully calibrate infinity focus with my M39 adapter, so most of the time I put the aperture at f/8, and preset the focus to 2m–20m, and the results usually turn out.
 There is essentially no need to focus across those distances at f/8, so missing focus is a thing that just doesn’t happen in these circumstances.

-I just happened to have a press-on 38mm lens cap that fits snugly, but well.
-I am guessing the proper filter diameter is 36mm, but I don’t have filters around that size to try out.
+I just happened to have a press-on 36mm lens cap that fits snugly, but well.
+I believe the lens was designed for Leica A36 clamp-on filters, and it appears to have threads for what I am guessing for 34mm screw-in filters, but I don’t have filters of those sizes to try out.